powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

 }
 ```

-### Prepare timeseries to map
+### Prepare time series to be mapped
 We make the hypothesis that each network expands on one and only one country.
-Using this information (and the Powsybl IIDM API) we can prepare the names of all the timeseries in the storer that will be used in the mapping.
+Using this information in the network API, we can prepare the names of all the time series in the storer used for the mapping.

 ```java
 Country country = network.getCountries().iterator().next();